 - Appearance – If you like more color in your garden, plant some flowers.
 Zinnias, marigolds and nasturtiums can all add a lovely splash of color to your garden’s canvas.

-Share your successes and other personal anecdotes in our comments below – we’d love to hear your stories and share tips!
+Share your successes and other personal anecdotes in our comments below – we’d love to hear your stories and share your tips!